-Saving Your Home in a Wildfire
+Saving Your Home in a Wildfire Klaus W.H.
+Radtke1

-My Golden Rule for My Own Home to Survive a Wildfire
+My Golden Rule for My Own Home to Survive a Wildfire (and it did after being overrun)

-- 1. Don't evacuate.
-Never leave house unattended/never evacuate.
+1. Don't evacuate.
+Never leave your house unattended/never evacuate.
 Evaluate your location and neighborhood.
-Know your area as your own safety may depend on your neighbor's preparation. - 2.
-Be proactive and prepare defensible space (This not only pertains to removing flammable landscape and wildland fuels but also includes wood fences and other flammable items close to the house.
-Conduction, convection and radiation heat source may impact your house directly.
-The millions of firebrands will also find and ignite anything flammable). - 3.
-Secure a water supply.
+Know your area as your own safety may depend on your neighbor's preparation.

+2. Be proactive and prepare defensible space.
+This not only pertains to removing flammable landscape and wildland fuels but also includes wood fences and other flammable items close to the house.
+Conduction, convection and radiation heat sources may impact your house directly.
+The millions of firebrands will also find and ignite anything flammable.

+3. Secure a water supply.
 Locate trash cans around the house.
 Fill them with water, place rags or gunnysacks in at least one trash can and put a stone on the lids.
 Fill up the bathtubs.
 If your neighbor has a pool or uphill water tank, work together in protecting your immediate neighborhood.
-Don't just rely on the fire hydrant in front of your house or at the street corner. - 4.
-Protect the windows and vents.
-Eliminate flammable trees near windows and wood fences close to the house. - 5.
-Don't live in a house with a wooden roof or in a wood roof community.
+Don't just rely on the fire hydrant in front of your house or at the street corner.

+4. Protect the windows, vents and weep screeds.
+Eliminate flammable trees and shrubs near windows and wood fences close to the house (at least five feet distance).

+5. Don't live in a house with a wooden roof or in a wood roof community.